 - 1 ounce Lemon Juice

-- 2 ounces Blackberry Simple Syrup
+- 2 ounces Blackberry Simple Syrup (from above!)

 - Make the Simple Syrup: Combine the water and sugar in a small saucepan and place over high heat.
 Bring to a boil.
 Cook until water turns clear. (this should happen immediately) Remove from heat.

 - Add blackberries and let seep for at least 20 minutes, or until room temperature.